 The most common effects of using a dry herb vaporizer include feelings of euphoria, relaxation and of course, the munchies.
 However, one topic that doesn’t get the attention it deserves is the perception of time..
 Slowing...
 Down….. to…...
 A…....
 Crawl!

 According to Wikipedia, time is the “continued progress of existence and events that occur in apparently irreversible succession from the past through the present to the future”.
-Whilst our everyday human experience suggests that time moves forward methodically and linearly, many argue that time is just an artificial human construct.
+Our everyday human experience suggests that time moves forward methodically and linearly.
+However, many argue that time is just an artificial human construct.
 Further to moving forward, some believe it can also expand, contract and loop back around.

 When I'm vaping dry herbs (and not babysitting!) the opposite is true; time seems to move very slowly as my imagination races and thoughts swirl around in my mind.